modetocode/Match3Swipe/README.md

 ### 4.3.
 Player game data

 The player game data currently is stored on the device and contains the highscore of the player.
 The file is serialized on disk when the game is saved, and deserialized when the game needs to be loaded.

+### 4.4.
+UI

+The UI was done using the standard Unity UI.

+Acknowledgement: The design was created by [Stefan Tasevski](https://www.facebook.com/stefan.tase360)

 ## 5. License